Tehuel trial: prosecution requested life imprisonment, hate crime aggravating circumstance, and reparations for the trans population

 Defense: "We don't know exactly what happened"

-Ramos's defense attorney, Natalia Argenti, questioned the solidity of the evidence presented by the prosecution and the plaintiff.
+Ramos's lawyer, Natalia Argenti, questioned the strength of the evidence presented by the prosecution and the plaintiffs.
 "When I read the case file, I say: I don't know what happened here.
-Well, I'm going to the trial, and I still don't have the answer," Argenti said.
-"Today we won't know what happened," she added, raising the possibility of multiple alternative scenarios.
+Well, I'm going to the trial, and I still don't have the answer," Argenti stated.
+"Today we're not going to know what happened," she added, raising the possibility of multiple alternative scenarios.

-The lawyer raised various hypotheses about what could have happened to Tehuel, including a fight with Montes, an accident, or even the possibility that Tehuel is still alive.
+The lawyer raised several hypotheses about what might have happened to Tehuel, including a fight with Montes, an accident, or even the possibility that Tehuel is still alive.
 Argenti harshly criticized the quality of the investigation and questioned the preservation of the crime scene.

-Regarding the aggravating circumstance of hatred for gender identity, Argenti categorically rejected it: "We really can't think that Ramos, if he killed him, killed him out of hatred for his gender identity, because he has known him since 2018, and from 2018 to 2021 he was his friend."
-The defense argued that Ramos and Tehuel maintained a friendship and that Ramos had accepted his gender identity.
-However, all the testimony heard throughout the trial indicated exactly the opposite.
+Regarding the aggravating circumstance of hate based on gender identity, Argenti categorically rejected it: "We truly cannot believe that Ramos, if he killed him, did so out of hatred for his gender identity, because he had known him since 2018, and from 2018 to 2021 they were friends."
+The defense argued that Ramos and Tehuel maintained a friendly relationship and that Ramos had accepted him in his gender identity.
+However, all the testimonies heard throughout the trial indicated exactly the opposite.

-"I think they loved each other; there's no hatred here," Argenti insisted.
-He said he strongly agreed with and applauded all the achievements of LGBT activists: marriage equality, the gender identity law, the trans quota.
-"For three years, she prepared the ground and wanted to kill him out of hatred for what Tehuel had chosen and Ramos had supported him?
-That's an argument that can't be validated," he concluded, calling for his client's acquittal.
+“I believe they loved each other; there was no hatred here,” Argenti insisted.
+He said he strongly agreed with and applauded all the achievements of LGBT activism: marriage equality, the gender identity law, and the trans quota.
+“Did he spend three years preparing the ground and then want to kill him out of hatred for what Tehuel had chosen and what Ramos had supported?
+That’s a line of reasoning that cannot be validated,” he concluded, requesting his client’s acquittal.

-The defense reiterated its call for Ramos' acquittal, arguing that his guilt could not be proven beyond a reasonable doubt.
+The defense reiterated its request for Ramos' acquittal, arguing that his guilt could not be proven beyond a reasonable doubt.

-Mabel, Sofía Fernández's sister, and Marta Montero, Lucía Pérez's mother, at the march following allegations
+Mabel, Sofía Fernández's sister, and Marta Montero, Lucía Pérez's mother, at the march following the statements

-At the end of the hearing, Ramos was given the opportunity to say a few final words, but the defendant chose not to exercise that right.
+At the end of the hearing, Ramos was given the opportunity to say a few last words, but the accused decided not to exercise that right.

-The Court set the date for the verdict: August 30th at 1:00 p.m.
-Although it is generally expected to be read within five business days, the judges will take more than a month to do so, arguing that they have a lot of work.
-The delay is striking given this case involves a victim and a defendant.
+The court set the date for the verdict: August 30 at 1 p.m.
+Although it should generally be read within five business days, the judges will take more than a month to do so, arguing that they have a heavy workload.
+It is striking that this is a case with both a victim and an accused person.

 March for Johana, Tehuel and victims

-At the end of the hearing, a large march marched from the trial venue to the federal courts in La Plata to demand justice for Tehuel and Johana Ramallo, among other victims of violence.
-Johana's mother, Marta, accompanied Tehuel's mother, Norma, throughout the hearings.
+At the end of the hearing, a large march proceeded from the courthouse to the federal courts in La Plata to demand justice for Tehuel and Johana Ramallo, among other victims of violence.
+Johana's mother, Marta, accompanied Norma, Tehuel's mother, throughout the hearings.
 Today marks the seventh anniversary of this young woman's disappearance.

 Johana was last seen on July 26, 2017.
-Her mother claims that in addition to being a victim of trafficking, Johana was also the victim of a narco-femicide at the hands of criminal networks.
-Remains of the young woman's body were found on the coast of Berisso in 2018.
-She has not yet been able to attend a trial, which has only recently been scheduled.
+Her mother alleges that, in addition to being a victim of human trafficking, Johana was also the victim of a drug-related femicide at the hands of criminal networks.
+The young woman's remains were found on the coast of Berisso in 2018.
+She has still not been able to have her case heard, and a trial date has only recently been set.

-Marta, Johana Ramallo's mother, on the 7th anniversary of her daughter's disappearance in La Plata, a victim of a trafficking network.
+Marta, mother of Johana Ramallo, on the 7th anniversary of her daughter's disappearance in La Plata, a victim of a trafficking network

 At the corner of the federal courthouse, a sculpture commemorates Johana and the date of her disappearance.
-There, Norma acknowledged that today was a hearing in which she felt very supported but also hurt by what she heard in the defense's argument.
-"It was a very tough two weeks," she told Presentes.
+There, Norma acknowledged that today's hearing was one where she felt very supported but also hurt by what she heard in the defense's argument.
+"It's been a very difficult two weeks," she told Presentes.
 "All the evidence is there.
-I have faith in the verdict."
+I have faith in the verdict.".

-The day concluded with a release of purple balloons, attended by mothers and family members of victims of violence.
+The day ended with a release of purple balloons, in which the mothers and relatives of victims of violence participated.

 SUPPORT US